 Each of these has very different implications from a corporate tax, income tax, employment law and social security point of view.
 Any decision as to which type to utilise requires very careful consideration not only in light of these implications, but also the primary objectives for the assignment and the impact on costs and management time.

-2. What immigration considerations are there when relocating employees internationally?
+What immigration options are there when relocating employees internationally?

-Business visas are usually different to work permits.
+Business visitor visas are usually different to work permits.

 - These are intended for those international travellers who are planning a short trip to the host country to undertake “permitted activities”.